aksommerville/cherteau/README.md

 - [x] Animate spending gold.
 - [x] Visual juice paying tolldoor.
 - [x] Animate walking.
-- [ ] Animate bumping walls.
+- [x] Animate bumping walls. ...meh no need
 - [x] Karate: Foe should get the same thing as you, and should use exactly enough power to break it.
 - [x] Karate: Fudge the mavg such that the first stroke creates visible activity in the meter.
 - [x] Karate: Facial expressions.
 - [x] Karate: Indicator in power meter of required level.
 Or does that expose too much?
-- [ ] Dance: At the end, I keep wanting to press A and proceed, before the "You win" message.
+- [x] Dance: At the end, I keep wanting to press A and proceed, before the "You win" message.
 - [x] Dance: Hihat a bit louder.
-- [ ] Jumprope: Distraught faces when lost.
+- [x] Jumprope: Distraught faces when lost.
 And some decoration on the rope.
 An explosion?
 - [x] Dance off animates choppy native.
 Check `egg_audio_get_playhead`, are we estimating driver buffer position incorrectly?
 - - ...Pulse has its own buffer, and we asked it to set at 50 hz, while we thought it was 100 hz.
 Fixed, and it's a little less choppy now.
 Still not great.
 - [x] Is there a flash of random content when launching dance off?
 Or my eyes playing tricks on me...